ShrutiDubal/coachella-festival-analytics/README.md

 ## 7. Project Repository Structure

 /coachella-festival-analytics

 ├── README.md        → Executive summary and final project deliverable
-├── /sql/            → SQL schema definitions and analytical queries
+├── /sql/            → Contains SQL database schema code and analytical queries (includes .sql and .docx files with detailed query explanations)
-├── /docs/           → ERD diagrams, schema mapping, and key assumptions
+├── /docs/           → Includes ERD diagrams, schema mapping, and key project assumptions
-├── /data/           → Structured datasets (CSV, Excel)
+├── /data/           → Cleaned and structured datasets (in CSV and Excel formats) used for analysis
-└── /visuals/        → Charts, dashboards, and visual documentation
+└── /visuals/        → Tableau dashboards and visual outputs with SQL-based insights (included as images)

 ---